Wireless Application Service Providers’ Association Code of Conduct

 2.23.
 “Secretariat” refers to the persons employed by WASPA to handle the administration of the organisation, including the handling of Code of Conduct complaints.

 2.24.
-“Spam” means unsolicited commercial communications, including unsolicited commercial messages as referred to in section 5.2.1.
+“Spam” means unsolicited commercial communications, including unsolicited commercial messages as referred to in clause 5.2.1.

 2.25.
 A “subscription service” is any service for which a customer is billed on a repeated, regular basis without necessarily confirming each individual transaction.